w3c/wai-website/translations.md

 {% include excol.html type="all" %}

 _Languages are sorted alphabetically by language code.
-For example, Chinese is "zh" near the bottom of this page._
+For example, "Chinese" is sorted by "zh", thus it is near the bottom of this page._

 {% assign lang1=site.documents | where_exp:"item", "item.lang != 'en'" | where_exp:"item", "item.lang !=  nil" | map: "lang" %}
 {% assign lang2=site.pages | where_exp:"item", "item.lang != 'en'" | where_exp:"item", "item.lang !=  nil" | map: "lang" %}